Chapter 5:

 Ephesians 1:9-10

 He made known to us the sacred secret of his will.
-It is according to his good pleasure which he purposed in himself, for an administration at the full limit of the appointed times, namely, to gather all things together again in the Christ, the things in the heavens and the things on the earth.
+It is according to his good pleasure that he purposed in himself, for an administration at the full limit of the appointed times, to gather all things together in the Christ, the things in the heavens and the things on the earth.

 Romans 5:6-9

-For, indeed, Christ, while we were yet weak, died for ungodly men at the appointed time.
-For hardly will anyone die for a righteous man; indeed, for the good man, perhaps, someone even dares to die.
+For, indeed, while we were still weak, Christ died for ungodly men at the appointed time.
+For hardly would anyone die for a righteous man; though perhaps for a good man someone may dare to die.
 But God recommends his own love to us in that, while we were yet sinners, Christ died for us.
-Much more, therefore, since we have been declared righteous now by his blood, shall we be saved through him from wrath.
+Much more, then, since we have now been declared righteous by his blood, will we be saved through him from wrath.

-Let all malicious bitterness and anger and wrath and screaming and abusive speech be taken away from you along with all badness.
+Put away from yourselves every kind of malicious bitterness, anger, wrath, screaming, and abusive speech, as well as everything injurious.
 But become kind to one another, tenderly compassionate, freely forgiving one another just as God also by Christ freely forgave you.

 My little children, I am writing you these things that you may not commit a sin.
 And yet, if anyone does commit a sin, we have a helper with the Father, Jesus Christ, a righteous one.
 And he is a reconciling sacrifice for our sins, yet not for ours only but also for the whole world's.
-And by this we have the knowledge that we have come to know him, namely, if we continue observing his commandments.
-He that says: "I have come to know him," and yet is not observing his commandments, is a liar, and the truth is not in this person.
-But whoever does observe his word, truthfully in this person the love of God has been made perfect.
-By this we have the knowledge that we are in union with him: he that says he remains in union with him is under obligation himself also to go on walking just as that one walked.
+And by this we know that we have come to know him, namely, if we continue observing his commandments.
+He that says: "I have come to know him," and yet does not observe his commandments, is a liar, and the truth is not in this person.
+But whoever does observe his word, in this person the love of God has truly been made perfect.
+By this we know that we are in union with him: he that says he remains in union with him is under obligation himself also to go on walking just as that one walked.

 Romans 8:34

-Who is he that will condemn?
-Christ Jesus is the one who died, yes, rather the one who was raised up from the dead, who is on the right hand of God, who also pleads for us.
+Who will condemn them?
+Christ Jesus is the one who died, yes, more than that the one who was raised up, who is at the right hand of God and who also pleads for us.

 Hebrews 4:15-16

-For we have as high priest, not one who cannot sympathize with our weaknesses, but one who has been tested in all respects like ourselves, but without sin.
-Let us, therefore, approach with freeness of speech to the throne of undeserved kindness, that we may obtain mercy and find undeserved kindness for help at the right time.
+For we do not have a high priest who cannot sympathize with our weaknesses, but we have one who has been tested in all respects as we have, but without sin.
+Let us, then, approach the throne of undeserved kindness with freeness of speech, so that we may receive mercy and find undeserved kindness to help us at the right time.

 Acts 2:37-38